 In 2013, with the help of Dr. Stephen Settle, Dr. Chung brought in the Leksell Gamma Knife® Perfexion™, the most accurate and advanced radiosurgery technology available.
 And so began Alaska Gamma Knife Center at Anchorage Radiation Therapy Center.

 After graduating from Stanford University with a PhD and earning his MD from Vanderbilt University School of Medicine, Dr. Settle completed his residency training at the MD Anderson Cancer Center.
 He was then recruited to a joint faculty position at MD Anderson and the Baylor College of Medicine, where he held dual appointments as an Assistant Professor.

 In addition to treating patients with cancer, Dr. Settle conducted translational research on brain and spine tumors and served as the course director for resident doctors training in radiation oncology.
 While at MD Anderson, Dr. Settle developed expertise in stereotactic radiosurgery of the brain and spine, including the use of Gamma Knife to treat patients with intracranial disease.

-"I am so thrilled to be working with Dr. Chung and Dr. Yordy to bring cutting-edge oncology care to Alaska.
+"I am so thrilled to be working with Dr. Chung, Dr. Yordy, and Dr. Kusano to bring cutting-edge oncology care to Alaska.
 I really enjoy establishing a diverse practice, and bringing the skills that I've developed over the last two decades to help Alaskans with a variety of different cancers.
 The truth is, cancer treatment is currently undergoing a revolution, and using modern tools we are able to help the majority of patients."